AndreasGassmann/foodly/README.md

 # Usage

-The first time you start the app, the scanner will shop up, please give it premission to the camera. <b>It is sometimes necesarry to restart the app after this first permission request.
+The first time you start the app, the scanner will shop up, please give it permission to the camera. <b>It is sometimes necessary to restart the app after this first permission request.
 In the screen remains black, just close the app and start it again.</b>

 Scan one of these barcodes: